nicoRomeroCuruchet/MinimalistDriver/README.md

 2. Obtaining a major and a minor.
 It's advisable to request the kernel to dynamically allocate the major, which can be done using:

        int alloc_chrdev_region(dev_t *num, unsigned int firstminor, unsigned int count, char *name);

+The parameter **num** corresponds to the major, which will be returned after executing the function.
+The parameters **firstminor** and **count** can be set to 0 and 1, respectively, making the minor 0. **name** corresponds to a name for the device.
+Then, we need to assign the numbers to the device we previously initialized through.